OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 com.android.internal.os.ZygoteInit.main(ZygoteInit.java)
 ```

 In this case we've crafted the deep link including arbitrary parameters (`?message=ok`) and fragment (`#part1`).
 We still don't know if they are being used.
-The information above reveals useful information which you can use now to reverse engineer the app.
+The information above reveals useful information that you can use now to reverse engineer the app.
 See the section ["Check the Handler Method"](#check-the-handler-method) to learn about things you should consider.

 - File: `WebViewActivity.kt`
 - Class: `com.mstg.deeplinkdemo.WebViewActivity`
 - Method: `onCreate`

-> Sometimes you can even take advantage of other applications which you know that interact with your target app.
-You can reverse engineer them (e.g. extracting all strings and filtering those which include the target deep links, `deeplinkdemo:///load.html` in the previous case), or use them as triggers, while hooking the app as we did before.
+> Sometimes you can even take advantage of other applications that you know interact with your target app.
+You can reverse engineer the app, (e.g. to extract all strings and filter those which include the target deep links, `deeplinkdemo:///load.html` in the previous case), or use them as triggers, while hooking the app as previously discussed.

 ## Testing for Sensitive Functionality Exposure Through IPC (MSTG-PLATFORM-4)